breatheco-de/content/src/content/lesson/how-to-use-git-version-control-system.md

 ## Distributed Version Control

-Say you and your friend wants to work on the same project.
-Your friend already has done some work on it.
+Say you and your friend want to work on the same project.
+Your friend has already done some work on it.
 There are three tasks you need to perform to figure out how to do so:

 1. Get a copy of your friend’s up-to-date repository (git clone).
-2. Get the changes your friend makes into your own repository (git pull).
+2. Get the changes your friend made into your own repository (git pull).
-3. Let your friend know about changes you made (git push).
+3. Let your friend know about the changes you made (git push).

 ## Remote Specification

 GIT provides a number of transport protocols for sharing repository information, such as SSH and HTTP.
 We will be using only HTTP, because SSH is more advanced and requires extra setup.

-To start working in collaboration with remote projects, we will need to know the remote URL of the project.
+To start working in collaboration with remote projects, we need to know the remote URL of the project.
 When using HTTP, the remote will look like this:

 ```bash
 https://github.com/<github-username>/repository-name.git